Architecture Firm Award

 Finalist guidelines

 For candidates selected as a finalist by the Advisory Jury, the next stage of the awards process includes evaluation by the AIA Board of Directors and Strategic Council at their joint meeting, typically in December.
-The application materials will be included in the meeting materials, and finalists are expected to also provide a video presentation fitting the criteria listed below at the date(s) determined by AIA awards staff.
+The application materials will be included in the meeting materials, and finalists are expected to also provide a video presentation fitting the criteria listed below on the date(s) determined by AIA Awards staff.

 Video specifications